-Our strategy aims to narrow the attainment gap between disadvantaged and non-disadvantaged children, to improve reading for all children and to support mental health and well being to enable children to access learning at an appropriate level.
+Our strategy aims to narrow the attainment gap between disadvantaged and non-disadvantaged children, to improve reading, oracy and vocabulary acquisition for all children and to support mental health and well being to enable children to access learning at an appropriate level.
 Our approach will be responsive to common challenges and individual needs, rooted in robust diagnostic assessment and not assumptions about the impact of disadvantage.
 The approaches we have adopted complement each other to help pupils excel.